bronsonavila/chrome-gemini-cli/README.md

 ## Demo

-> Go to Best Buy and search for '4K TV'.
-Next, apply the following filters: made by Sony, on sale, 65-74 inches, and rated 4 stars or higher.
-Then, set the max price to $1000.
-Finally, sort by 'Best Selling' and list only the results that can be added to the cart.
+> 1. Go to Target and search for 'bookshelf'.
+2. Apply these filters: Color = White, Material = Wood.
+3. Set max price to $80.
+4. Show only items that are available for order pickup.
+5. List the links for all results.

 <img src="assets/demo.gif" alt="Demo of Chrome Gemini CLI searching Best Buy for 4K TVs with filters" />